Why a Healthy Ego Is A Good Thing [7 Benefits]

 • Defense mechanisms: It uses defense mechanisms to protect us from anxiety and distress.
 These mechanisms can be healthy or unhealthy.

-It allows us to feel confident and capable and helps us have healthy relationships with others.
+It makes us feel confident and capable and helps us have healthy relationships with others.

 However, an unhealthy one can lead to problems such as narcissism, arrogance, and selfishness.